CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/sysid-integration/plumbing-and-running-sysid.rst

 **Ensure Adequate Space**

-- If the mechanism is continuous (swerve azimuth or a flywheel), then this isn't an issue.
-Mechanisms such as a drivetrain or elevator have a limited degree of movement.
+- If the mechanism is continuous (swerve azimuth or a flywheel), then this is not an issue.
+However, mechanisms such as a drivetrain or elevator have a limited degree of movement.
 Ensure the configuration parameters match what is possible, and be prepared to disable the robot early.

 **Only Run Each Test Once**

 - Limitations of the SysId desktop utility prevent multiple of the same tests to be properly analyzed.
-Ensure each test is analyzed once.
+Ensure each test is run exactly once.

 Running Characterization
 ------------------------

 The quasistatic test will slowly ramp up voltage until the button has been released or a timeout has been hit.
-It's always safe to end the tests early, but at least ~3-5 seconds of data is necessary.
+It is always safe to end the tests early, but at least ~3-5 seconds of data is necessary.
 Ensure ramp rate is configured such that this can be accomplished.

 The dynamic test will immediately run the mechanism at the target voltage.
 This voltage may need to be adjusted if there is not sufficient room for the test.

-Now that the routines have been configured and buttons have been binded, the characterization tests can be performed.
+With the routines configured and buttons set up, the characterization tests can be performed.
 To keep things simple and debuggable, perform tests in the following order.

 1. Quasistatic forward
 2. Quasistatic reverse
 3. Dynamic forward
 4. Dynamic reverse

 Ensure each test is ran once, and only once.
-If a test is accidentally started multiple times, stop and restart the logger and try again.
+If a test is accidentally started multiple times, stop and restart the Signal Logger and try again.